• Skip to primary navigation

 Instructions

-2. Cream butter and sugar in a large bowl till fluffy.
-Add egg, vanilla, and milk.
+• Cream the butter and sugar in a large bowl till fluffy.
+Beat in the egg, vanilla, and milk.

-3. Whisk together flour, salt, baking powder, and nutmeg in a small bowl.
-Gently stir into butter mixture just until moistened.
+• Whisk together flour, salt, baking powder, and nutmeg in a small bowl.
+Gently stir into the butter mixture just until moistened.

-5. Stir together the cinnamon and sugar in a small bowl.
-While muffins are still hot, brush tops with melted butter, then roll muffins in cinnamon sugar mixture.
+• Stir together the cinnamon and sugar in a small bowl.
+While muffins are still hot, brush tops with melted butter, then roll muffins in the cinnamon sugar coating.

 Notes